regiscord/biblicalinstitute.info/InTheBeginning/0140 Do we read and understand anything other than what is written.md

 ![](./img/not-3p.png)  ![](./img/not-2p.png)

-This verse demands that soul and spirit are not clearly divided.
-You need God's Word to be able to parse them apart.
-It can not be the option where they are two distinct parts because that would imply no division and it can not be the option where they are just one used intermittently either.
+*This verse demands that soul and spirit are not clearly distinct, you need God's Word to be able to parse them apart.
+It can not be the option where they are two separate parts because that would imply no division.
+So it can not be they are to separate parts.
+In the same way, it can not be the option where they are just one used intermittently either.
+This verse doesn't make sense to either of these options.*

 Let's use this verse to clarify these separations

 >For the word of God is living and active and sharper than any two-edged sword, and piercing as far as <font color="orange">the division of soul and spirit</font>, of <font color="orange">both joints and marrow</font>, and able to <font color="orange">judge the thoughts and intentions of the heart</font>

-As we can see the common relation between these is that one is inside the other.
+*As we can see the common relation is that one is inside the other.
+No big insight, just clearly written.
 Marrow is inside the joints and intentions of the heart is inside the thoughts.
-God's Word is so sharper that allows us to discern between what seems to be one.
+God's Word is so sharper that allows us to discern between what seems to be one.*

 ![](./img/3p-in-2p-explained.png)
 Based on this text we can read that the spirit is part of the soul like the marrow is part of the joint.
 You can have a bone without marrow and it would be dead.

-Let's validate this option with the verses we mentioned before and other verses:
+#### Let's validate this option with the verses we mentioned before and others more to see if it makes sense:

 ![](./img/3p-in-2p.png)

 ##### Psalm 31:9